porscheinformatik/sonarqube-licensecheck/README.md

 Currently supported formats are:
 * Maven POM files - all dependencies with scope "compile" and "runtime" are checked
+* Gradle dependencies - all dependencies in all configurations are being checked
 * NPM package.json files - all dependencies (except "devDependencies") are checked

 ### Project Dashboard